Mattresses: Choosing the best type of mattress Find the perfect bed mattress

 These are one of the cheaper types of bed mattress.
 Continuous coil mattresses are made from a single looped wire, and open-coil mattresses are made of single springs fixed together by one wire.
 Because the springs move as one unit, you are more likely to be disturbed by your partner moving around in the night.
 The coils in these mattresses wear out more quickly than pocket springs, so you’re likely to end up rolling together eventually.

 Which? members who own an open coil mattress are less likely to say that their mattress helps them to get a good night's sleep than those who own other types of mattress.

-These add a layer of memory foam or extra padding to your existing bed mattress.
+These add a layer of extra padding to your existing bed mattress, and can be made of memory foam or other materials.
 But they can be as expensive as buying a new mattress in some cases, and won’t provide more support if your old mattress is already sagging.